carbon-language/carbon-lang/llvm/docs/LangRef.rst

 """"""""""

 The value produced is the floating-point sum of the two operands.
-This instruction is assumed to execute in the default floating-point environment.
-It has no side effects.
-Users can not assume that any floating-point exception state is updated by this instruction.
+This instruction is assumed to execute in the default :ref`floating-point environment <_floatenv>`.
 This instruction can also take any number of :ref:`fast-math flags <fastmath>`, which are optimization hints to enable otherwise unsafe floating-point optimizations: